open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/jaeger.md

 particular generic transformation rule and the rule in this document contradict then the rule in this document MUST be used.

-Jaeger accepts spans in three formats:
+Jaeger accepts spans in the following formats:

 * OpenTelemetry Protocol (OTLP), defined in [opentelemetry-proto](https://github.com/open-telemetry/opentelemetry-proto)
 * Thrift `Batch`, defined in [jaeger-idl/.../jaeger.thrift](https://github.com/jaegertracing/jaeger-idl/blob/main/thrift/jaeger.thrift), accepted via UDP or HTTP